siposm/adt-demo-exam-2/README.md

 - Add data annotation to the `User` class so the `UserEmail` property is required.
 - Add navigation properties to both classes to create a **one-to-many** relation between the two.
 One user can have any number of tweets.
 - Create the corresponding `UserTweetContext` class.
-    - enable lazyloading
+    - Enable lazyloading.
-    - define the one-to-many relation between the two entities with the Fluent API in `OnModelCreating`
+    - Define the one-to-many relation between the two entities with the Fluent API in `OnModelCreating`.
-- Test the so far created functions from the Main method.
+- Test the so far created functions from the `Main` method.

 ## XML processing
 - Create a `UserTweetManager` class which will be responsible to read the XML file provided, process it and thus create entities.
 Suppose that this as an API endpoint which is called whenever the program starts, so it fetches the latest records for us.